gadoseb/Streamlit-BandGap-App/README.md

 - **Tauc Plot**: Generate the Tauc plot for both direct and indirect transitions.
 - **Band Gap Calculation**: Perform a linear fit on a selected range of the Tauc plot to calculate the band gap energy.
 - **Data Export**: Export the calculated data (Tauc plot values, linear fit results, and estimated band gap) to CSV and TXT files.
+- **CrossRef Literature Search**: Search scientific literature through CrossRef for publications related to your material and compare the extracted band gap values with your calculated result.

+## Literature Search with CrossRef

+The application includes a **literature search** feature using the [CrossRef API](https://www.crossref.org/services/metadata-delivery/rest-api/).
+With this feature, users can search for published scientific articles related to their material based on keywords, and retrieve relevant metadata such as:

+- **Title of the publication**
+- **DOI (Digital Object Identifier)** for direct access to the paper
+- **Estimated band gap value** (if available from the abstract or full text)

+### How it works:

+1. **Enter Search Term**: Input the common name of the material (e.g., "Band gap semiconductor").
+2. **Search for Publications**: The app queries CrossRef's API to retrieve the most relevant publications matching the search term.
+3. **Extract Band Gap Value**: The app attempts to extract band gap values from the abstract or full text of the publication (using regex pattern matching).
+4. **Compare with User's Band Gap**: The app compares the band gap you calculated with those extracted from the literature, helping you validate your result.

 ## Installation